Peanhua/ot-harjoitustyo/README.md

 This software is licensed under [The GNU General Public License version 3](LICENSE), with the following exceptions:

-* [The RLTiles tileset](rltiles.sf.net) under [FishingRodOfDestiny/src/main/resources/fishingrodofdestiny/rltiles/](FishingRodOfDestiny/src/main/resources/fishingrodofdestiny/rltiles/) are in public domain.
-You can find the original tileset at: [rltiles.sf.net](rltiles.sf.net).
+* [The RLTiles tileset](http://rltiles.sf.net) under [FishingRodOfDestiny/src/main/resources/fishingrodofdestiny/rltiles/](FishingRodOfDestiny/src/main/resources/fishingrodofdestiny/rltiles/) are in public domain.
+These are slightly modified, you can find the original tilesets at: [rltiles.sf.net](http://rltiles.sf.net).

 ## Commandline functionality